lamps-wg/cmp-updates/draft-ietf-lamps-rfc4210bis.md

 # History of Changes {#sect-g}

 Note: This appendix will be deleted in the final version of the document.

+From version 16 -> 17:

+* Addressing DISCUSS from Paul Wouters by replacing "root CA" with "trusted CA" and extending Sections 3.1.1.2 and 4.4.1

 From version 15 -> 16: